 The freshwater reservoir effect in radiocarbon dating

-the freshwater reservoir effect in radiocarbon dating
+- How does the freshwater reservoir effect affect radiocarbon dates?

 How does Freshwater affect radiocarbon dating in an estuarine environment?